ShuddaWuddaCdr/FP3/README.md

 ### Libraries You Plan to Use

-Probably need GUI, Graphing, Net and some others to do either idea.
+Probably need GUI, Graphing, Net and/or some others to do either idea.